Stamping (metalworking)

-Stamping (also known as pressing) is the process of placing flat sheet metal in either blank or coil form into a stamping press where a tool and die surface forms the metal into a net shape.
+Stamping (also known as pressing) is the process of placing flat sheet metal in either blank or coil form into a stamping press where a tool and die surface forms the metal into a new shape.
 Stamping includes a variety of sheet-metal forming manufacturing processes, such as punching using a machine press or stamping press, blanking, embossing, bending, flanging, and coining.
 This could be a single stage operation where every stroke of the press produces the desired form on the sheet metal part, or could occur through a series of stages.

 The process is usually carried out on sheet metal, but can also be used on other materials, such as polystyrene.
 Progressive dies are commonly fed from a coil of steel, coil reel for unwinding of coil to a straightener to level the coil and then into a feeder which advances the material into the press and die at a predetermined feed length.
 Depending on part complexity, the number of stations in the die can be determined.

 Stamping is usually done on cold metal sheet.
 See Forging for hot metal forming operations.